Brandon-Wass/Tk_Clockipy/README.md

 ## Possible changes:

-  - I currently have no future changes in mind.
-This project is at the point where it gets updated when something comes to mind, as I am satisfied with the functionalities provided.
+  - As of now, I have no planned future changes.
+Updates will be made as and when needed.

 ## Contributing: